ertomz/nn-project-website/README.md

 There are some smaller models, however, that exist but have very rarely been used.

 In 2020 Vasily Betin created StyleGan2, which does generate unique tattoos from his own scraped and cleaned Pinterest image dataset, but it is not widely used and seems like it could be improved.
-However, he ended actually getting a tattoo that his model generated.
+However, he ended actually getting a tattoo that his model generated [[1]](#1).
 The main article I found about it was a Medium post by the creator.

 ![StyleGan2](/images/StyleGan2.png)

 In 2022 a man named Everett Randle used Dall-E2, a model created by OpenAI that creates photos and art from human language, to generate a tattoo.
-Not only that, but he actually then got that tattoo (Hood, 2022).
+Not only that, but he actually then got that tattoo [[2]](#2).
 The article claims that this was the first time someone got a real tattoo that a model produced, although it appears as though Betin beat him to it.

 ![Dall-E2](/images/Dall-E2.png)